Giovanni-Verza/excursion_set_functions/README.md

 # excursion_set_functions

-pure python module at src/excursion_set_python
+C++/python module for excursion set related quantities

 ## Installation

-C++/python module can be installed by running
+The module can be installed by running

 `pip install .`

+## Dependencies

+excursion_set_functions make use of

+- [pybind11]

+for the C++ part, and

+- [numpy]

+- [numba]

+- [scipy]

-pure python dependencies: numpy, numba, scipy
+for the pure python part.

-C++/python dependecies: pybind11
+The C++ functions make use of Alglib package and are parallelizad with OpenMP.